eduroam for Windows

 This page describes how to connect your Windows device to eduroam.

-- Manual configuration (advanced)
+- Manual configuration (only possible method for RWTH-institutes)

 Please note